RealMrLogan/gatsby-blog/src/pages/20211213/blog-1-0.md

 By the way, this is my 3rd attempt at starting a blog.
 1st was just a vanilla site, right when I had started my college degree.
 I was pretty naive and it never got past the first HTML page.
 My 2nd was a few years later, using Next.js and a lot more experience.
 Still pretty new though.
 It quietly died in the corner because I could never get a good dev environment set up nor an automated pipeline.
 Lastly, here we are.

 This post is brought to you by Gatsby, TypeScript, Tailwind, and Netlify.
-Here's to this not being the last post.
+Here's to not being the last one.